-Join Simon Allardice for an in-depth discussion in this video Detailed monitoring tools: Mac, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Detailed monitoring tools: Mac, part of Programming Foundations: Code Efficiency.

 When something like task manager or activity…monitor isn't enough, well then we have a…world of different tools we can start to explore and use if we need them.…I'm going to begin with a few tools on the Mac.…Many of these work on Linux as well or have very similar equivalents.…And I'll cover PC in a moment.…Before e begin.…Remember I said we'll often be given a massive amount…of data and we'll need to ignore most of it?…Yeah, just keep that in mind.
 Okay,…I'm going to open up a Terminal window on my Mac here.…You may or may not use terminal that much, but here's a few command…line tools built into the operating system…that can be used for measuring a monitoring.…